parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 After all, what's the worst that could happen?

-## Old-School Modular Analog Synthesis

 What humans perceive as sound is the result of rapid changes in air pressure causing our ear drums to vibrate.
-So long as these vibrations occur within certain ranges of _frequency_ and _amplitude_, the arrangement of tiny bones and sensory nerves within our inner ears transduce them into bioelectric signals sent to our brains, which process them as recognizable sounds.
+So long as these vibrations occur within certain ranges of _frequency_ and _amplitude_, the arrangement of tiny bones and sensory nerves within our inner ears transduce them into bioelectric signals sent to our brains, which process and interpret them as recognizable sounds.

+Such changes in air pressure are conventionally visualized and described mathematically by analogy to ripples on a still body of water when something disturbs its surface.
+In this analogy, striking a drum's head is like tossing a pebble into a pond on a windless day.
+The mass of the stone displaces some amount of fluid as it passes through the water, causing a characteristic pattern of changes to the water's pressure.
+When those pressure changes reach the pond's surface, they appear as ripples emanating from the point at which the pebble entered the water.
+The ripples have a distinctive shape that is caused by the interplay of the size, shape and mass of the pebble, the density and viscosity of the water, the size and shape of the pond, and so on.
+The ripples are tallest when the pebble first enters the water, then become lower over time as the energy from the impact dissipates.
+Eventually the system returns to equilibrium.
+The water again has a smooth, motionless surface until the next pebble is thrown.
+If multiple pebbles are thrown when the ripples from previous pebbles have not yet died out, the pond's is covered by complex patterns of ripples, where the motion of one ripple might either reinforce or cancel out the motion of some other ripple.

+In the case of sound waves caused by striking a drum, the drumstick or mallet is like the pebble, the drumhead is like the pond's surface.
+Striking the drum causes ripples on the surface of the drum.
+The size and shape of the ripples are determined by factors such as the elasticity of the drumhead and its taughtness.
+Other factors include the size and shape of the body of the drum, the physical characteristics of the object used to strike it, and so on.
+The height and shape of the ripples in the drumhead cause a corresponding pattern of changes to pressure in the surrounding air.
+The eardrums of anyone in hearing range then are induced to ripple in sympathy to the ripples in the drumhead due to those changes in air pressure.
+(Hence the antique term _sympathetic vibrations_ as a way of describing how _resonance_ works.)
+This is why sounds are described by acousticians and recording engineers using the terminology of _sound waves_ and _wave forms_.
+Since any wave form can be depicted by graphing some mathematical function, it is common to visualize sound waves using such graphs and to describe them using mathematical terms like _sine wave_.

-A recording of a sound stores a representation of those vibrations in a way such that they can be transduced into changes in air pressure via a speaker, which then enter your ears in the same fashion as the original sound.
-An _analog_ recording represents a stored sound using a continuously varying physical property where each point in the "analog" of the sound directly matches the corresponding point in the actual sound.
+A recording of a sound stores a representation of the sound waves in a way such that they can be transduced into changes in air pressure via a speaker, which then enter our ears in the same fashion as the original sound.
+An _analog_ recording represents a stored sound using a continuously varying physical property where each point in the "analog" of the sound directly matches the corresponding point in the original sound's wave form.

 For example, a vinyl disk stores acoustical vibrations as physical textures on the sides of grooves cut into its surface.
 A turntable's playback needle vibrates as a result of brushing against that texture as the disk spins.
 The needle's vibrations are converted electromechanically into a continuously varying voltage.
 That voltage is passed through an amplifier and ultimately to the electroacoustic transducer in a speaker.
 The speaker's membrane vibrates according to the changes in voltage, which resonates through the air to listners' ears as a reproduction of the original sound.

-An analog tape stores acoustic vibrations as patterns of intensity of a magnetic field imparted along its length.
+In the same way, an analog tape stores acoustic vibrations as patterns of intensity of a magnetic field imparted along its length.
 Rather than a physically vibrating needle, a tape machine's playback heads transduce these variations in the magnetic field to a continuously varying voltage.
 From that point on, the process is the same as that described for a turntable.
 That is why you can connect a turntable and tape player to a single amplifier, feeding a single set of speakers.
-Internally, the "sound" is really just an electrical current whose voltage varies over time right up until it reaches the speakers.
+Internally, the "sound" is really just an electrical current whose voltage varies over time in "sympathy" to the recorded sound waves, right up until it reaches the speakers, where they are converted back into actual sound waves.

-_[For completeness, a digital recording stores the record of the vibrations as a series of binary numbers which then undergoes digital to analog conversion (DAC)... but let's leave that aside for now since we are concentrating here on analog synthesis and playback.]_
+_[For completeness, a digital recording stores the record of the vibrations as a series of binary numbers which then undergoes digital to analog conversion (DAC) to become an audio signal conveyed as a varying voltage... but let's leave that aside for now since we are concentrating here on analog synthesis and playback.]_

 The point to understand for our present purposes is that whatever medium was used to store a sound, the playback device must be able to transduce the